NICHD-BSPC/intro-rnaseq-hpc/lessons/wk1_lesson02_wildcards_shortcuts.md

 1. Log in using `ssh username@biowulf.nih.gov` and enter your NIH password.
 2. Once you are on the login node, use `sinteractive` to get on a compute node.
 3. Proceed to the next section once your command prompt has `cnXXXX` in it.
-4. Change directories into your course space: `cd /data/Bspc-training/$USER`
+4. Change directories into your data space: `cd /data/$USER`

 ## Saving time with wildcards and other shortcuts